-ON THIS PAGE: You will find information about how many men are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many men are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Prostate cancer is the most common cancer among men, except for skin cancer.
-This year, an estimated 220,800 men in the United States will be diagnosed with prostate cancer.
-Most prostate cancers (93%) are found when the disease is confined to the prostate and nearby organs.
+This year, an estimated 180,890 men in the United States will be diagnosed with prostate cancer.
+For unknown reasons, the risk of prostate cancer is 70% higher in blacks than in non-Hispanic whites.
+Most prostate cancers (92%) are found when the disease is confined to the prostate and nearby organs.
 This is referred to as the local or regional stage.

-The next section in this guide is Medical Illustrations , and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations .
+It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.